idia-astro/idavie_docs/docs/source/build.rst

 #.
 Generate SteamVR actions

   * Open iDaVIE in the Unity Editor.
+  * From the Unity Hub, select the ``Add`` button and click ``Add project from disk`` (only necessary the first time).
+Navigate to where you downloaded the iDaVIE source code in step 5 and select the iDaVIE folder.
+  * Once the project is opened, navigate to ``Assets/Scenes/`` in the Editor's navigation window (at the bottom) and double-click on the ui.unity file.
   * Under **Window->SteamVR Input**, click the **Save and generate** button.
   .. raw:: html